- 4 (5-6 ounces each) fish fillets (a flaky white fish like flounder, cod, or tilapia are all good choices)

 *Feel free to substitute your favorite gluten-free pretzel.
 I’ve used Utz’s pretzel sticks as well as whole grain, sea salt pretzel sticks by Mary’s Gone Crackers.
 The latter option was rather hard to crush but both tastes quite good.

 *The actual cup measurement of pretzels varies based on what shape pretzel is used.
 If you don’t have a kitchen scale, you can estimate the amount based on total size of package – i.e., roughly half of an 8-ounce bag.
-Any unused crumbs can be stored in an airtight container for several months.
+Any unused crumbs (untouched by the fish) can be stored in an airtight container for several months.